Boris Kidrič

-Boris Kidrič (10 April 1912 – 11 April 1953) was a Slovene politician and revolutionary who was one of the chief organizers of the Slovene Partisans, the Slovene resistance against occupation by Nazi Germany and Fascist Italy after Operation Barbarossa in June 1941.
+Boris Kidrič (10 April 1912 – 11 April 1953) was a Slovene and Yugoslav politician and revolutionary who was one of the chief organizers of the Slovene Partisans, the Slovene resistance against occupation by Nazi Germany and Fascist Italy after Operation Barbarossa in June 1941.
 He became the de facto leader of the Liberation Front of the Slovenian People.
 As such, he had a crucial role in the anti-Fascist liberation struggle in Slovenia between 1941 and 1945.
 After World War II he was, together with Edvard Kardelj, a leading Slovenian politician in communist Yugoslavia.

-Life
+Early life

 Kidrič was born in Vienna, then capital of the Austro-Hungarian Empire, as the son of the prominent Slovene liberal literary critic France Kidrič.

-In 1953, he died of leukemia in Belgrade.
+He became a communist while still a teenager, aged fifteen, and was arrested for his writings, as well as for organisational and agitative work among Slovene factory workers, subsequently serving a year's prison term before having even reached the age of twenty.